Netzvamp/cartoonista/README.md

 * https://martin-perscheid.de
 * https://islieb.de
 * https://www.schoenescheisse.de/

-Thats more than 11.000 cartoons and it's relative easy to add more...

 This lib includes all scrapers for these sites, but it ships with all data, so these are only needed for manual updating.